Jason Roy: 2019: Test debut and The Ashes

 In July 2019, Roy was named in England's Test squad, for their one-off match against Ireland at Lord's.
 He made his Test debut in the match, scoring 5 runs in the first innings and 72 off 78 in the second.
 He kept his place in the team for the first four Tests of the 2019 Ashes series, but was dropped for the fifth after a string of low scores.

 2020 and 2021

-Roy was part of the England team for the home ODI series against Ireland and Australia, but missed the T20I series against both Pakistan and Australia due to a side injury.
+Roy was part of the England team for the home ODI series against Ireland and Australia, but missed the T20I series against both Pakistan and Australia due to an injury.
 In September 2021, Roy was named in England's squad for the 2021 ICC Men's T20 World Cup.

 2022

 In 2022, Roy admitted a charge of "conducting himself in a manner which may be prejudicial to the interests of cricket or which may bring cricket, the ECB and himself into disrepute", and was banned for two international matches suspended for 12 months "dependent on good behaviour".
 The cause of the charge was unclear.
 At the same time Roy withdrew from the upcoming Indian Premier League auction to spend more time with his family.